birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 ### Secure Policy Lookup

-A security CAA record SHOULD be protected with a valid DNSSEC signature chain going back to the ICANN DNSSEC root or hosted on authoritative DNS servers, to which CAs have authenticated communication channels.
+The authenticity of the retrieved security CAA record SHOULD be protected to prevent an active network adversary from modifying its content.
+Authenticity can either be ensured by signing the security CAA record or by retrieving the security CAA record via an authenticated channel.
 Any security CAA record not protected by such a signature or authenticated channel MAY not benefit from the security properties outlined in this document.

+#### Signed Record
+A security CAA record SHOULD be protected with a valid DNSSEC signature chain going back to the ICANN DNSSEC root, to prove the authenticity of the record and its content.

+#### Authenticated Channel
-If it is not possible to have a DNSSEC signature chain back to the ICANN root, security CAA records SHOULD alternately be hosted on an authoritative DNS resolver that supports recursive-to-authoritative DoT or DoH.
+If it is not possible to have a DNSSEC signature chain back to the ICANN root, security CAA records SHOULD alternately be hosted on an authoritative DNS resolver that supports recursive-to-authoritative authenticated channels.

-TODO: add reference to {{RFC9539}} and elaborate on appendix B.
+Authenticated channels between recursive and authoritative nameservers could be deployed as described in {{RFC9539}} and leverage DoT, DoQ, or DoH as protocols providing an authenticated channel.
+Since secure policy lookup considers a more stringent threat model than the passive network adversary in {{RFC9539}}, the deployment MUST also implement defenses against active adversaries highlighted in {{Appendix B of RFC9539}}.
+One option to implement these defenses is by creating DNSSEC-protected SVCB DNS records at the authoritative nameserver.
+These SVCB records provide a signaling mechanism for authoritative nameservers offering authenticated tunnels.
+Simultaneously, the SVCB records MUST specify parameters to validate the authenticity of the TLS certificate used to establish the authenticated tunnel, e.g., the public key hash.
+This step is crucial to achieve our desired security properties, since it eliminates the circular dependency of requiring an authentic TLS certificate to secure the issuance of new TLS certificate.

 ### Downgrade Prevention